 Seagull Entourage Rustic CW QIT Acoustic-Electric Guitar (Discontinued)

 Seagull is considered to be one of the best manufacturers in its price range, consistently producing guitars that are of a significantly better quality than what their price point would suggest.
 They’re also one of the more innovative lines currently in production.
+It is a sub-brand of Godin, which is known for modern esoteric acoustic and Electric Guitar designs.

 Seagull guitars are distinct from other brands both in design and materials.
 The guitars are slightly arched on the top, increasing their strength (which helps to prevent the top from bowling in).
 The trademark Seagull headstock actually serves a functional purpose by putting all of strings in line with the nut (which helps to increase tuning stability).
 The brand also makes an effort to use Canadian wood, mainly wild cherry and silver leaf maple.